equatorial-guinea-spanish

 In this video, Equatorial Guinea’s ambassador to the United States, Purificación Angue Ondo, briefly discusses the languages spoken in Equatorial Guinea.

-Not only is this a good opportunity to hear another variation on Equatoguinean Spanish, but it will also teach you more about the linguistic heritage of the area.
+This a good opportunity to hear another variation of Equatoguinean Spanish that will also teach you more about the linguistic heritage of the area.

-This video is particularly useful for beginning and intermediate Spanish students since the ambassador speaks slowly and clearly and the video is also captioned in English.
+This video is particularly useful for beginning and intermediate Spanish students since the ambassador speaks slowly and clearly.
+The video is also captioned in English.

 “Idioma español en Guinea Ecuatorial”